Theory for magnetic-field-driven 3D metal-insulator transitions in the quantum limit

-\emph{Charge density wave without disorder?}--For a system with only electron-electron and electron-phonon interactions, there are two fixed points [\Fig{Figugfd}(a)] at (i)$_\text{c}$ $(u_{\ast},\beta_{\ast})=(0,0)$ and (ii)$_\text{c}$ $(0,\xk{1+1/\ga}^2)$.
-If phonon-Fermi velocity ratio is not extremely small (e.g., $\ga >1$), the attractive fixed point (ii)$_\text{c}$ \cite{Supp} has a small value for electron-phonon interactions.
-Neither electron-electron nor electron-phonon interactions could induce the charge density wave.
-This conclusion explicitly conflicts with the Peierls phase transition \cite{Grunerb}.
-Due to an extremely small $\ga$, the attractive fixed point (ii)$_\text{c}$ behaves like an infinitely large electron-phonon coupling point.
-Before reaching the attractive point (ii)$_\text{c}$, the electron-phonon coupling becomes strong enough to induce the Peierls phase transition which opens a charge-density-wave gap.
+{\emph{Charge-density wave without disorder?}}--For a system with only electron-electron and electron-phonon interactions, there are two fixed points [\Fig{Figbd}(a)] at (i)$_c$ $(u_{\ast},\beta_{\ast})=(0,0)$ and (ii)$_c$ $[0,\xk{1+1/\ga}^2]$.
+If the phonon-Fermi velocity ratio is not extremely small (e.g., $\ga >1$), the attractive fixed point (ii)$_c$ \cite{Supp} has a small value for electron-phonon interactions.
+Neither electron-electron nor electron-phonon interactions could induce the charge-density wave.
+This conclusion explicitly conflicts with the Peierls phase transition \cite{Grunerb,Kohn59}.
+Because of an extremely small $\ga$, the attractive fixed point (ii)$_c$ behaves like an infinitely large electron-phonon coupling point.
+Before reaching the attractive point (ii)$_c$, the electron-phonon coupling becomes strong enough to induce the Peierls phase transition, which opens a charge-density-wave gap.
 Therefore, an extremely small $\gamma$ is crucial to induce the Peierls phase transition.
-In this case, electron-phonon interactions can be viewed as a perturbation starting from the Gaussian fixed point (i)$_\text{c}$ [see \Fig{Figugfd}(b)].
-The linearized renormalization-group equations around the fixed point (i)$_\text{c}$ show that the electron-phonon coupling increases with $\ell$ as $e^{2\ell}$.
-Therefore, the correlation length diverges with an exponent $\nu_{\beta}=1/2$ and the dynamical critical exponent $z=1$ \cite{Supp}.
+In this case, electron-phonon interactions can be viewed as a relevant perturbation starting from the Gaussian fixed point (i)$_c$ [see \Fig{Figbd}(b)].
+The linearized renormalization-group equations around the fixed point (i)$_c$ show that the electron-phonon coupling increases with $\ell$ as $e^{2\ell}$.
+Therefore, the correlation length diverges with an exponent $\nu_{\beta}=1/2$ and the dynamical critical exponent $z=1$ \cite{Supp,Goswami11L}.
 The general scaling relation of the resistivity to temperature and magnetic field is given by \cite{SondhiRMP,Fisher90,ImadaRMP} \bea \rho(B, T)=\rho (B_c)f[\abs{B-B_{c}} / T^{1/z\nu_B }], \eea where $f(x)$ is a scaling function with $f(0)=1$.
-Our scaling analysis yields $\nu_{B}=3\nu_{\beta}$ \cite{Supp}, and the critical exponent takes the form \bea \xi=3z\nu_{\beta}=1.5. \eea This value is far less than the experimental value $\xi=5.5$ ~\cite{Tangfd19}, so without disorder, the coexistence of electron-electron and electron-phonon interactions cannot induce the metal-insulator transitions in the experiments \cite{Tangfd19}.
+To obtain the general scaling with respect to the magnetic field, we have defined $\nu_B$, which describes how the correlation length $\zeta$ diverges with the magnetic field, following $\zeta \sim |B-B_c|^{-\nu_{B}}$.
+On the other hand, the correlation length exponent obtained by our renormalization-group analysis describes that the correlation length $\zeta$ diverges with the coupling strength as $\zeta \sim |\beta-\beta_c|^{-\nu_{\beta}}$.
+Our scaling analysis based on \Eq{Eqeffectcoupling} yields $\nu_{B}=3\nu_{\beta}$ \cite{Supp}, and the critical exponent takes the form \bea \xi=3z\nu_{\beta}=1.5. \eea This value is far less than the experimental value $\xi=5.5$ ~\cite{Tangfd19}, so without disorder, the coexistence of electron-electron and electron-phonon interactions cannot induce the metal-insulator transitions in the experiments \cite{Tangfd19}.